 Annual Student Conference

-The deadline for submission of abstracts is Thursday 11 December 2014.
+The deadline for submission of abstracts has been extended to Thursday 15 January 2015.
 Abstracts can be submitted using the Abstract Application Form.

 If you have any queries, please do not hesitate to contact the Student Conference Committee on firstname.lastname@example.org

 The Student Conference poster is available to download.